-Namelist Variable Value Description grid_id 1 ID of domain to process obs_filename CHARACTER Root file name (may include directory information) of the observational files.
-All input files must have the format obs_filename: <yyyy-mm-dd_hh>.
-One file required for each time period.</yyyy-mm-dd_hh> If a wrfsfdda is being created, then similar input data files are required for each surface fdda time. remove_data_above_qc_flag 200000 Data with qc flags higher than this will not be output to the OBS_DOMAINdxx files.
+Namelist Variable Value Description

+grid_id 1 ID of domain to process

+obs_filename CHARACTER Root file name (may include directory information) of the observational files.
+All input files must have the format obs_filename: <yyyy- MM-DD_HH>.
+One file required for each time period.
+If a wrfsfdda is being created, then similar input data files are required for</yyyy-

+each surface fdda time.

+remove_data_above_qc_flag 200000 Data with qc flags higher than this will not be output to the OBS_DOMAIN dxx files.
 Default is to output all data.
 Use 65536 to remove data that failed the buddy and error max tests.
-To also exclude data outside analysis times that could not be QC-ed use 32768 (recommended).
+To also exclude data outside analysis times that could not be QC-ed use 32768 (recommended) .
 This does not affect the data used in the OA process.

 remove_unverified_data .FALSE.
-When input data is not on an analysis level, the data cannot be QC-ed.
-This data is never used in the OA process, but may make its way into the ASCII output files.
-By setting this parameter to .TRUE. (recommended) these observations will be removed from the OBS_DOMAINdxx files. trim_domain .FALSE.
+By setting this parameter to .TRUE. (recommended) any observations that could not be QC'd due to having a pressure insufficiently close to an analysis level will be removed from the OBS_DOMAINdxx files.
+Obs QC'd by adjusting them to a nearby analysis level or by comparing them to an analysis level within a user-specified tolerance will be included in the OBS_DOMAINdxx files.
+See use_p_tolerance_one_lev in &record4. trim_domain .FALSE.
 Set to .TRUE. if this domain must be cut down on output trim_value 5 Value by which the domain will be cut down in each direction

-The met em files which are being processed must be available in the OBSGRID/ directory.
+The met_em files which are being processed must be available in the OBSGRID/ directory.

 The obs_filename and interval settings can get confusing, and deserve some additional explanation.
-Use of the obs_filename files is related to the times and time interval set in namelist &record1, and to the F4D options set in namelist &record8.
+Use of the obs_filename files is related to the times and time interval set in namelist & record1, and to the F4D options set in namelist & record8.
 The obs_filename files are used for the analyses of the full 3D dataset, both at upper levels and the surface.
 They are also used when F4D=.TRUE.; that is, if surface analyses are being created for surface FDDA nudging.
 The obs_filename files should contain all observations (upper-air and surface) to be used for a particular analysis at a particular time.